 The school uniform is worn everyday during regular school hours.
 The Mount Mercy Academy uniform components are sold through Land's End Company.
-If a student is missing a uniform component, there are extras on hand.
-Miss Luhr has these replacements in her office, rm 14.
+If a student is missing a uniform component, there are extras on hand in the main office.
 The uniform is considered an essential component of the daily school day.
 Students show their respect and pride in themselves and Mount Mercy Academy through proper wearing of their uniform.

 You may purchase skirts, shirts, sweaters, sweatshirts, and slacks through Land's End.
-Skirt Grey or navy skirt Shirt Polo with Mercy logo; long or short sleeve; in colors of navy, white, light pink, yellow, or light blue Items from the Mercywear collection may be worn on Fridays.
-No sports attire Monday through Thursday (EX: Mercy Golf/Soccer/Cross-Country) Mercy Wear may be worn on Fridays.
+Skirt Grey or navy skirt Shirt Polo with Mercy logo; long or short sleeve; in colors of navy, white, light pink, yellow, or light blue Items from the Wizard Wear collection may be worn every day.
+No sports attire Monday through Thursday (EX: Mercy Golf/Soccer/Cross-Country)

 Sweaters Navy sweater with Mercy logo Sweatshirts Navy fleece with Mercy logo; full or half zip Shoes Must have a front and back, i.e., loafers or ballerina flats.
+Shoes must be a solid color - navy, black, tan, white, or gray only.
 No flip-flops, slides, boots, or slippers.
-No sneakers or trainers, unless medical documentation is provided Socks Navy, gray, or white knee socks, crew socks, or tights Slacks Grey or navy uniform pants Mercy Wear Fridays On Fridays, Mercy Wear purchased through the school may be worn on the top only.
+No sneakers or trainers, unless medical documentation is provided Socks Navy, gray, or white knee socks, crew socks, or tights Slacks Grey or navy uniform pants Wizard Wear Wizard Wear purchased through the school may be worn on the top only - Crewnecks and quarter zips in mercy colors only.
 No hoodies.
 The uniform skirt/slacks must still be worn - no sweatpants or shorts.
 Appearance Moderate make-up, hair, and jewelry as deemed appropriate by MMA Administration Dress Up Days TBD by Administration.
 Must be professional and school appropriate.
 Dresses, skorts, skirts and rompers must be fingertip length Dress Down Days TBD by Administration.
 No ripped jeans, spaghetti strap tank tops, crocs, slippers or flip flops